AndresMunoz223/rbi_2025/rov/README.md

 For a deeper sight into the design process and manufacturing , go [here](docs/DESIGN.md "design and manufacturing process").

-# Simulating the ROV - AUV on MuJoCo
+# Quickly Simulating the ROV - AUV on MuJoCo

 The ROV-AUV simulator was built over ROS2, in integration with MuJoCo by ros2_control hardware interfaces.